ufal/npfl129/exam/questions.md

 1. Considering the binary logistic regression model, write down its parameters (including their size) and explain how we decide what classes the input data belong to (including the explicit formula for the sigmoid function).
 [10]

-1. Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas (i.e., formulas you would need to code it in `numpy`) of the loss function and its gradient (saying just $\grad$ is not enough).
+1. Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas (i.e., formulas you would need to code it in `numpy`) of the loss function and its gradient (saying just $\nabla$ is not enough).
 [20]

 #### Questions@:, Lecture 4 Questions